venethia/nwa/README.md

 - Insert the URL of the site
 - Insert the number of the titles to analyze (if you insert 10, only the first 10 titles will be analyzed).

+<h2>Note</h2>

+Pay attention: I'm not a full time developer, so the app was created for personal use and may contains errors.
+Feel free to fork and make changes.

+<h2>Contacts:</h2>

+Email: nwa(dot)matteospigolon(dot)com